AdrianRibao/cerberos/docs/source/index.rst

     # Login view
     url(r'^login/', watch_logins(login)),

+When the user is locked, it renders the template cerberos/user-locked.html.
+You can override the template to show the users the information you want.
+These parameters are passed to the template:

+ip: The ip address of the user locked
+failed_access: The FailedAccessAttempt instance

 Settings
 ========

 MAX_FAILED_LOGINS: The maximum number of failed logins before blocking the user.
+MEMORY_FOR_FAILED_LOGINS: The number in seconds after the failed access attemps will be forgotten.
+If set to 0, the attempts won't be forgotten.
+Default = 0

 Indexes and tables
 ==================